 Cystic fibrosis is a medical condition affecting an infant’s lungs and digestive system.
 Severe constipation is a symptom of cystic fibrosis, usually resulting in the infant producing a foul-smelling, greasy stool.
 Other symptoms such as salty-tasting skin, breathing difficulties, and chronic coughing are generally present as well.
 If your doctor negligently misdiagnoses the symptoms or fails to order the proper tests, the infant’s medical condition could go untreated, resulting in additional complications.

 Call Our Miami Infant Intestinal Blockage or Severe Constipation Medical Malpractice Attorney for a Free Consultation

 If your child suffered severe medical complications or if your child died because of a misdiagnosed intestinal blockage or untreated constipation, contact our law offices today.
 Prosper Shaked, a Miami infant intestinal blockage or severe constipation attorney, may be able to take your case and fight to get you the compensation you and your child need for the injuries they suffered.
-For your free legal consultation, call the Law Offices of Prosper Shaked today at (305) 694-2676.
+For your free legal consultation, call the Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.